ENIAC-ZA/DevOpsFun/README.md

 - Connecting the app to SQLServer:

 Setting up the enviornment for the apps was super easy, actually getting them to connect was a pain in the butt.
-The problem stemmed from a super case sensitive connect string that looks like this : `Server=10.104.12.34,1433\\SQL2022;Database=mssqllocaldb;User Id=SA;Password=test123-;Initial Catalog=Microsoft.eShopOnWeb.CatalogDb;` If you mess up the order, or leave out ANYTHING It just would not connect.
+The problem stemmed from a VERY case sensitive connection string that looks like this : `Server=10.104.12.34,1433\\SQL2022;Database=mssqllocaldb;User Id=SA;Password=test123-;Initial Catalog=Microsoft.eShopOnWeb.CatalogDb;` If you mess up the order, or leave out ANYTHING It just would not connect.

 - Actually getting `dotnet run` to run the application: